 Algorithms.
 Algorithms.
 Algorithms.

 If Steve Ballmer were still running the show at Microsoft, I’m pretty sure that would have been his chant at the next conference.
 The abundance of data being generated, collected and analyzed now is so vast that it has been a completely logical progression to move away from human analysis to algorithmic analysis in this “big data era”.
 Data science is hot, and its methods and mind set have already transformed the advertising, retail and media industries – all in pursuit of the noble goal of improving the odds of making a sale through targeted marketing and recommendations.
-However (queasy) you may feel about that, it is an undeniable fact that many industries are moving towards automated decision-making which takes humans out of the equation and promises better outcomes based on data and analysis.
+However you may feel about that, it is an undeniable fact that many industries are moving towards automated decision-making which takes humans out of the equation and promises better outcomes based on data and analysis.
+To give an example, businesses in the finance sector can now use automation marketing techniques to launch highly personalized marketing campaigns that combine omni-channel approaches, direct mail efforts, financial seminars, and digital ad placements.
+You can learn more about the increasing importance of automation marketing in the financial industry by taking a look at some of the resources on the LeadJig website.

 So what does this mean for identity management and security?
 I’ve been exploring this ever since I gave my talk at the 2014 Cloud Identity Summit.
 The history of the security industry is littered with failed products built on the promise of expert systems.
 But I believe we are at a convergence point; we now have an ever growing mountain of data available for analysis, while machine learning and other data science methodologies have improved significantly in both capability and performance.
 The result: security solutions that have the ability to dynamically identify, report and even remediate issues which the vendor and operator didn’t need to foresee and create predefined policies or conditions for.
 And while the military may be leveraging this to build what amounts to a cyber-Skynet, it is also driving real innovation in the areas of enterprise and online security.
 Security automation is creating solutions that go beyond simply enforcing your defenses, and actually dynamically define them.